-For qualifying patients, to confidently enroll in the treatment program, head to our get in touch page and fill out the form.
+For patients, to confidentially enroll in the treatment program, visit our get in touch page.

 TheraPsil’s 4 Pillar Mission

-TREATMENT: Establish safe, compassionate and legal access to psychedelic-assisted psychotherapy for those in need
+- TREATMENT: Establish safe, compassionate and legal access to psychedelic-assisted therapy for those in medical need.

-EDUCATION: Increase awareness of the merits and limitations of psychedelic treatment
+- EDUCATION: Increase awareness of general public and health care professionals about merits and limitations of psychedelic-assisted therapy.

-TRAINING: Develop safe and effective protocols for credentialed health professionals to deliver psychedelic-assisted psychotherapy
+TRAINING: Work with trusted partners to develop safe, simple and effective protocols for credentialed health professionals to deliver psychedelic-assisted therapy.

-RESEARCH: Facilitate reseach and clinical trials in collaboration with Canadian and Cascadia partners
+- RESEARCH: Facilitate research and evaluation, in collaboration with Canadian and international partners.

 Where do we start?